MichaelCurrin/nuxt-default-quickstart/README.md

 [![dependency - nuxt](https://img.shields.io/badge/dependency-nuxt-blue)](https://www.npmjs.com/package/nuxt)

-This project uses Yarn, JavaScript (no TS), Vue, Vue templates and server-side rendering using Node.
+This project uses Yarn, JavaScript (no TS), Nuxt, Vue and Vue templates.
+This project uses server-side rendering with Node, but also comes with the option to generate a static site.

 Content is in the [pages](/pages/) directory as `.vue` files.